josmas/config_files/readme.md

 ## How to use stow

-To use stow simply `cd` into a directory and run something like `stow nvim -t $HOME`.
+To use stow simply clone and `cd` into this directory, and then run the stow command for each package you want to symlink, for instance: `stow nvim -t $HOME`.

 Jos, June 15, 2o24